-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

-Creditors, which are lenders, use credit bureaus in Canada to check a consumer’s creditworthiness before extending credit.
+Creditors and lenders use credit bureaus in Canada to check a consumer’s creditworthiness before extending credit.
 The credit bureau is where lenders see your loan and payback history.

-Understanding what a credit bureau is, how they get their information, and how to monitor the information contained in your credit report will help you down the road when you apply with lenders and creditors in the future.
+Understanding what a credit bureau is, how they get their information, and how to monitor the information contained in your credit report will help you down the road when you apply with lenders in the future.

 What Is A Credit Bureau?

-What Do credit Bureaus Do With Your Credit Information?
+What Do Credit Bureaus Do With Your Credit Information?

 Do Credit Bureaus Make Lending Decisions?